Poland Cyber Threat Assessment - January 2026

 ICS Exploitation Methodology (CISA AA25-343A)

-Per CISA Advisory AA25-343A, pro-Russian hacktivist groups employ the following TTP chain to compromise ICS/SCADA systems:
+According to CISA Advisory AA25-343A, pro-Russian hacktivist groups employ the following TTP chain to compromise ICS/SCADA systems:

 Attack Chain: